5 Steps To Build An Effective On-The-Job Training Program

 For smaller companies, or those just getting off the ground, it may seem as if on-the-job training isn’t necessary.
 At some point, though, you will probably need to institute an on-the-job training program.
 When does that point arrive?

 Changes require on-the-job training, whether it’s a change in employees, promotions, or how you do business.
 Some of the most common changes that need some sort of on-the-job training include:

 - Change in technology.
-For example, you’ve updated the computers or the point-of-sale system that you use or started using an employee scheduling app.
+For example, you’ve updated the point-of-sale system that you use or started using an employee scheduling app.

 - Change in business practice.
 You’ve pivoted, changing your focus or goals as a company.